Skip to main content

 • music

-• “The compositions are live recordings, they sound absolutely divine and Linked Horizon - Revo's band for the game - is a collective of multiple music geniuses and talents, such as the legendary composer and keyboard player Motoi Sakuraba, and composer/conductor Akira Senju.”
+• “The compositions are live recordings; they sound absolutely divine.
+Linked Horizon - Revo's band for the game - is a collective of multiple music geniuses and talents, including legendary composer and keyboard player Motoi Sakuraba, and composer/conductor Akira Senju (notable for Triangle Strategy's soundtrack).”

 • gameplay

-• “As much as I want to recommend this and the game is good, I have just hit a certain point where my interest has been lost greatly, chapter 5 (for those who know, you likely know why, it feels cheap and like padding) and this game has, in my opinion, the least fun damage cap break I have ever seen in a JRPG.
+• “As much as I want to recommend this and the game is good, I have just hit a certain point where my interest has been lost greatly, chapter 5 (for those who know, you likely know why, it feels cheap and like padding) and this game has the imo the least fun damage cap break I have ever seen in a JRPG.
 I do not want to be rushed timewise in a turn-based RPG; I like to spend time properly thinking about how to handle every single turn carefully, and the mechanic used to incorporate the limit breaker very much makes this impossible.
-Otherwise, everything else is perfect and a very good game I would've very much recommended otherwise.”
+Otherwise everything else is perfect and a very good game I would've very much recommended otherwise.”

 • grinding

-• “Censorship, Denuvo, putting key items that affect encounter rate and damage cap breaking items behind some rather tedious mini-games, difficulty spikes that result in massive grinding, and the mindless repetition of the boss progression to get to the true ending.”
+• “Censorship, Denuvo, putting key items that affect encounter rate and damage cap breaking items behind some rather tedious mini-games, difficulty spikes that result in massive grinding (not as big an issue), and the mindless repetition of the boss progression to get to the true ending.”

 • graphics

-• “Cleaned-up Nintendo 3DS visuals give the world a pop-up storybook quality.”
+• “Cleaned-up Nintendo 3DS visuals give the world a pop-up storybook quality, and the soundtrack could sit alongside any mainline Final Fantasy score.”

 • “Unlike some other Square Enix ports, the graphics upscaling was well done, looks beautiful on 1440p.”